barakbl/alfred_workflows_il/README.md

     a simple EPG for Channel 12)

 4. ip

-    a simple workflow to get internal and exteranl IP
+    a minimal workflow to get internal and exteranl IP

 App icons from: https://icons8.com/ free and paid options website for icons.